 previous iteration of loop

 The code is trying to pass receiver to multiple Worker instances.
 This won’t work, as you’ll recall from Chapter 16: the channel implementation that Rust provides is multiple producer, single consumer.
 This means we can’t just clone the consuming end of the channel to fix this code.
-We also don’t want to send a message multiple times to multiple consumers; we want one list of messages with multiple workers such that each message gets processed once.
+We also don’t want to send a message multiple times to multiple consumers; we want one list of messages with multiple Worker instances such that each message gets processed once.

 Additionally, taking a job off the channel queue involves mutating the receiver, so the threads need a safe way to share and modify receiver; otherwise, we might get race conditions (as covered in Chapter 16).

 Recall the thread-safe smart pointers discussed in Chapter 16: to share ownership across multiple threads and allow the threads to mutate the value, we need to use Arc<Mutex<T>>.
-The Arc type will let multiple workers own the receiver, and Mutex will ensure that only one worker gets a job from the receiver at a time.
+The Arc type will let multiple Worker instances own the receiver, and Mutex will ensure that only one Worker gets a job from the receiver at a time.
 Listing 20-18 shows the changes we need to make.

 src/lib.rs